ssatyal/Project-1-War/README.md

 - after each round, score is updated and moves are shown
   - computer had x, player had y, winner = x||y, current score comp a, player b
-- evaluates tie situations based on suits
+- evaluates tie situations based on "betting three cards and flipping a fourth (evaluate values of fourth for winner)"
-- game log showing previous rounds/moves (DOM append)
+- ~~game log showing previous rounds/moves (DOM append)~~
 - ability to reset game with a button
 - everything handled/pushed up with DOM manipulation